salt-extensions/salt-extension-migrate/README.md

 Migrate modules out of Salt core into an extension.

 positional arguments:
-  saltext_name          The name of the Salt extension to create.
+  saltext_name          The name of the Salt extension to create (without `saltext` prefix!).
+Example: vault

 options:
   -h, --help            show this help message and exit